Kémi Séba

-Origin
+In December 2025, he supported an attempted coup d'état aimed at overthrowing Beninese President Patrice Talon.
+The attempt failed, and the Beninese authorities issued an international arrest warrant for him.
+He fled to South Africa, where he was later arrested and imprisoned in April 2026 while attempting to flee to Zimbabwe.
+The Beninese authorities are seeking his extradition to Benin so that he can be tried there.

+Early and personal life

 Capo Chichi was born in Strasbourg to immigrant parents from Benin.
 He joined the US-based Nation of Islam (NOI) as an eighteen-year-old, and later formulated his own ideology while visiting Egypt in his twenties.
 As a result of this process, he took the nom de guerre Kémi Séba and became the spokesperson of the Parti Kémite (Kemite Party), which was founded in 2002 and inspired by Khalid Abdul Muhammad.